Tag: culture

 Hung Parliaments and the Importance of Literature, Philosophy and History

 The political uncertainty of the election ‘result’ that Australians watched unfold last night will lead to concerned discussion about what a hung parliament will mean for our democracy.
-There will be many at the moment worrying, including myself, about the NBN plan and what will happen to the Digital Education Revolution, if Mr Abbott is annointed.
-However, another interesting question is, obviously, […]
+There […]

 David Crystal – texts and tweets: myths and realities